Meksim-fesh/it-company-task-manager/README.md

 - **View All Task Types**: Access a list of all task types.

 ### Position Management
-- **Create, Update, Delete Positions**: Manage positions within the organization.
+- **Create, Update, Delete Positions**: Manage positions with CRUD operations.
 - **View All Positions**: Access a list of all positions.

 ### Additional Features